johnPaslawski/hotfix_and_chill/README.md

 # hotfix and chill

-we are here for the money
+we are here to solve problems